jacobbarssbailey/vco3340/README.md

 ## Notes on assembly:
 1. The rear expansion header is not optional; the V/Oct, Pulse Width, and Soft Sync inputs *must* be connected to ground for proper operation
-1. Non-shrounded headers may be used for the Power connector, but this makes it easier to invert the cable polarity, with potentially unpleasant results.
+1. Non-shrouded headers may be used for the Power connector, but this makes it easier to invert the cable polarity, with potentially unpleasant results.

 ## First time setup